janfajessen/What-s-On-Series-Films-card---Home-Assistant/README.md

 </sub>

 </div>

+---

-A Lovelace card for the [What's On TV](https://github.com/janfajessen/whatsontv) Home Assistant integration.
+A Lovelace card for the [What's On Series & Films](https://github.com/janfajessen/What-s-On-Series-Films---Stream-Cinema-Guide) Home Assistant integration.
 Shows movies in theaters, new releases on streaming platforms, and tracks your followed TV series via TVmaze — all in one beautiful scrollable card.

 ![Card Preview](preview.png)